PEN America Condemns Arrest of Ukrainian Journalist

 FOR IMMEDIATE RELEASE

-(New York, NY) — The politically-motivated arrest of Vladyslav Yesypenko, a Ukrainian journalist based in Crimea and a contributor to a Radio Free Europe/Radio Liberty (RFE/RL) affiliate, is an unacceptable attempt to silence a Crimean journalist, and Russian authorities should release him immediately, PEN America said today.
+(New York, NY) — The politically-motivated arrest of Vladyslav Yesypenko, a Ukrainian journalist and contributor to a Radio Free Europe/Radio Liberty (RFE/RL) affiliate, is an unacceptable attempt to silence a journalist, and Russian authorities should release him immediately, PEN America said today.
 PEN America is concerned that Yesypenko may have faced illegal, traumatizing methods of interrogation and condemns his arrest.

 Yesypenko was detained on March 10 in the Russian-occupied Crimea by the Federal Security Service (FSB) of the Russian Federation.
 Yesypenko is a freelance journalist for the Krym.Realii Project, a Crimean radio access program that is part of Radio Free Europe/Radio Liberty’s Ukrainian language service.
 To date, nearly 60 journalists affiliated with this project have faced pressure to either stop working for RFE/RL or leave Crimea altogether.